-On behalf of the Board of Directors (the "Board"), we are pleased to invite you to participate in Range Resources' 2021 Annual Meeting of Stockholders.
-Due to health and safety concerns relating to the COVID-19 pandemic, our annual meeting will be held telephonically, commencing at 8:00 a.m., Central Time, on Wednesday, May 12, 2021.
-To access the event, please call 1-877-928-8777 Conference ID 3565116.
-We enjoy engaging with our stockholders in person and if public health and safety conditions permit, we would like to resume our historic practice of meeting in person, beginning in 2022.
-The attached Notice of 2021 Annual Meeting of Stockholders and Proxy Statement provide information about the business we plan to conduct.
+On behalf of the Board of Directors (the "Board"), we are pleased to invite you to participate in Range Resources' 2022 Annual Meeting of Stockholders.
+Our annual meeting will be held telephonically, commencing at 8:00 a.m., Central Time, on Wednesday, May 11, 2022.
+To access the event, please call 1-877-928-8777 Conference ID 8257738.
+The attached Notice of 2022 Annual Meeting of Stockholders and Proxy Statement provide information about the business we plan to conduct.

-2020 was another year of executing on our key objectives that we believe carry long-term benefits, despite a low commodity price environment.
-We remain focused on driving safe and environmentally sound operational efficiencies, enhancing margins and returns, simplifying our portfolio and maintaining liquidity.
-In addition, we are continuing to protect the health of our employees and contractors consistent with our core values.
+We are proud of our continued execution and focus on enhancing cash flow through operational efficiencies while improving our financial strength.
+We remain focused on driving safe and environmentally sound operational efficiencies, enhancing margins and returns and maintaining liquidity.
+In addition, we are continuing to protect the health and safety of our employees and contractors consistent with our core values.

-2020 Highlights
+2021 Highlights

-- · Continued to focus on our safety performance; - · Focused on reducing unit costs; - · Continued to achieve reductions in drilling and completion costs; - · Improved our debt maturity ladder; and - Published our second formal corporate sustainability report where we announced a goal of net zero emissions by 2025.
+- Continued to focus on our safety performance; - Focused on financial flexibility; - Maintained our basin leading drilling and completion costs; - Reduced our total debt and increased cash on hand; and - Published our second formal corporate sustainability report where we expanded our goal of net zero GHG emissions by the end of 2025 to include both Scope 1 and Scope 2.

 Engagement remains important to our Board and management as a means to solicit feedback and to ensure accountability and responsiveness to our various stakeholders.
-During the fall of 2020, management and the Board met with a broad range of investors to discuss, among other things, corporate governance, our executive compensation program and sustainability.
-I personally met with those who accepted our invitation and was accompanied by the Chair of our Compensation Committee.
-Stockholder feedback is communicated to the full Board and the input we received directly impacted recent enhancements to our executive compensation programs and expanded disclosures in our proxy.
+During the fall of 2021, management and the Board met with a broad range of investors to discuss, among other things, corporate governance, our executive compensation program and sustainability.
+I personally met with those who accepted our invitation and was accompanied by the Chair of our Compensation Committee and the Chair of our new ESG & Safety Committee.
+Stockholder feedback is communicated to the full Board and the input we received directly impacted recent enhancements to our executive compensation programs and expanded disclosures in our proxy statement.